wasmerio/old-docs.wasmer.io/docs/runtime/c-integration/examples/host-functions/host-functions.md

   counter = 24;
   printf("Initial counter value: %d\n", counter);

-  // Let's get the pointer to the buffer exposed by our Guest Wasm Module
+  // Let's get the pointer to the buffer exposed by our Guest WASM Module
-  // Define our parameters we are passing into the guest wasm function call.
+  // Define our parameters we are passing into the guest WASM function call.
   // Params are created with the following properties
-  // .tag is the tag of the type of the param being passed to the guest wasm function
+  // .tag is the tag of the type of the param being passed to the guest WASM function
-  // .value.I32 is the value being passed to the guest wasm function wasmer_value_t increment_counter_loop_param_one = { .tag = WASM_I32, .value.I32 = 10 };
+  // .value.I32 is the value being passed to the guest WASM function wasmer_value_t increment_counter_loop_param_one = { .tag = WASM_I32, .value.I32 = 10 };
   wasmer_value_t increment_counter_loop_params[] = { increment_counter_loop_param_one };
   int buffer_pointer = call_wasm_function_and_return_i32(instance, "increment_counter_loop", increment_counter_loop_params, 1);